Join us for the ABC11 Together Virtual Food Drive

 There's a lot of uncertainty going around with COVID-19, but there's also a lot of hope.
 We see that hope every day in the stories we highlight where ordinary people step up to become heroes to those in need.

+For those that need to get help, ABC11 Eyewitness News will be on-air throughout the day with information on available resources for you and your family.
+Additional information on NC 211, pantry locations, senior care, online learning, and more can be accessed at abc11.com/together.

-So, join us on Thursday, April 2 for our ABC11 Together Virtual Food Drive and give hope to those that need it the most.
+So, join us as we give hope to those that need it the most.
 This is our community and we're in this together.

 Join us for the ABC11 Together Virtual Food Drive